RHIT-CSSE/csse332/syllabus.md

 [here]({{ site.baseurl }}/docs/submission_instructions/).
 Others
 involve Moodle or paper and pencil solutions.

-There are ~6 "regular" programming assignments, plus assorted Moodle quizzes and minor assignments (you can see the exact weight of everything in Moodle).
+There are ~8 "regular" programming assignments, plus assorted Moodle quizzes and minor assignments (you can see the exact weight of everything in Moodle).
 These assignments are integral to your understanding of OS - missing any of them can make passing OS quite hard.
 All these assignments are done individually.

-There is one term project consisting of three milestones spread across the entire quarter.
-This project replaces the BareMetalOS assignments in the previous version of the class.
-I highly recommend that you work on this assignment in pairs.

 There are also 6 ADVANCED assignments.
 Advanced assignments generally involve trickier programming but explore more interesting topics.